← Back

 Negative

-• Scope lesson: a smaller MVP first would have de-risked the work and sped up learning.
+• Scope lesson: a narrower MVP would have reduced risk earlier and accelerated learning.